-Holdings, Inc. 50,000 shares

-50,000 shares

-40,075 shares

-may receive aggregate gross proceeds of approximately 1.7 million from the exercise of all Public Warrants and ate Warrants, assuming the exercise in full of all such rants for cash.
-The exercise of Warrants, and any proceeds may receive from their exercise, are highly dependent on the e of our Class A common stock and the spread between the cise price of the Warrant and the price of our Class A mon stock at the time of exercise.
-For example, to the nt that the price of our Class A common stock exceeds 50 per share, it is more likely that holders of our Warrants exercise their warrants.
-If the price of our Class A common k is less than \$11.50 per share, we believe it is much less y that such holders will exercise their warrants.
-The \$8.45 ing price per share of our Class A Common Stock as rtred by the NYSE on October 3, 2023 was less than the 50 exercise price per share of the Warrants.
-There can be ussurance that our Warrants will be in the money after the of this prospectus and prior to their expiration.
-Our nsor and the Sponsor Distributees have the option to cise the Private Warrants on a cashless basis.
-Holders of the Warrants may generally only exercise such Warrants for , subject to very limited exceptions in certain circumstances provided for in the Warrant Agreement relating to the rants.
+Issuer PSQ Holdings, Inc. Shares of our Class A Common Stock to be issued upon exercise of all Public Warrants and Private Warrants 11,450,000 shares Shares of our Class A Common Stock outstanding prior to (i) the exercise of all Public Warrants and Private Warrants, (ii) any issuance of Earnout Shares and (iii) any issuance of shares of Class A Common Stock under the EIP and ESPP 24,340,075 shares Use of Proceeds We may receive aggregate gross proceeds of approximately \$131.7 million from the exercise of all Public Warrants and Private Warrants, assuming the exercise in full of all such Warrants for cash.
+The exercise of Warrants, and any proceeds we may receive from their exercise, are highly dependent on the price of our Class A common stock and the spread between the exercise price of the Warrant and the price of our Class A common stock at the time of exercise.
+For example, to the extent that the price of our Class A common stock exceeds \$11.50 per share, it is more likely that holders of our Warrants will exercise their warrants.
+If the price of our Class A common stock is less than \$11.50 per share, we believe it is much less likely that such holders will exercise their warrants.
+The \$8.45 closing price per share of our Class A Common Stock as reported by the NYSE on October 3, 2023 was less than the \$11.50 exercise price per share of the Warrants.
+There can be no assurance that our Warrants will be in the money after the date of this prospectus and prior to their expiration.
+Our Sponsor and the Sponsor Distributes have the option to exercise the Private Warrants on a cashless basis.
+Holders of Public Warrants may generally only exercise such Warrants for cash, subject to very limited exceptions in certain circumstances as provided for in the Warrant Agreement relating to the Warrants.